MicrosoftDocs/dynamics365smb-docs/business-central/finance-general-ledger.md

 ### Example

 For example, the default balance statement has a subcategory for *Cash* under *Current Assets*.
-You want the balance statement consider petty cash and checking, so you take the following steps:
+You want the balance statement to consider petty cash and checking, so you take the following steps:

 1. Add two new subcategories:

     * One for petty cash
     * One for your checking account
-2. Specify the another report definition **Cash Accounts** for these subcategories.
+2. Specify a report definition **Cash Accounts** for these subcategories.
 3. Indent them under the **Cash** subcategory.

 The next time you generate account schedules, your balance statement will show a total balance for cash and two lines with balances for petty cash and the checking account.